-The TWO TRILLION DOLLAR economic stimulus package, known as the cares, act is now on the books and there are significant changes to the tax law, that should help alleviate some of the CO-VID 19 pain.
-As you probably know… The state and federal income tax deadline has been extended to july 15th.
+The TWO TRILLION DOLLAR economic stimulus package, known as the cares, the act is now on the books and there are significant changes to the tax law, that should help alleviate some of the CO-VID 19 pain.
+As you probably know… The state and federal income tax deadline have been extended to July 15th.